n-alonso/NODEJS-open-banking-client/README.md

 3. Stop the server.
 4. Elevate your first user to 'admin' with `yarn user:elevate <user_id>` with the `id` returned from step 2.
 5. Re-start the server.
-6. Now you should be able to fetch user at the `/users` endpoint.
+6. Now you should be able to fetch users at the `/users` endpoint.
 7. Alternatively, any non-admin (role 'user') user should be able to fetch itself at the `/users/:id` endpoint, granted that it is authenticated correctly.